roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/multi-rak-gateway-mesh/setup-external-mqtt-broker.md

 1. Download the Raspbian Buster Lite image and flash it into your SD Card using the Balena Etcher.
 You can follow the steps provided in the Device Firmware Setup section.
 Once done, plug the SD card into the **Raspberry Pi 3B+** SD card slot and power it.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: It is highly recommended to follow the configurations of [Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+ It is highly recommended to follow the configurations of [Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
 :::

 2. Using the PuTTY SSH client, connect to the Raspberry Pi 3B+ with the following credentials: